Phone: (250) 493-0048 ext:217

-Currently the lands department has taken inventory of all known estate’s records by systematically cataloguing outstanding issues we are building capacity to be able to make recommendations and be able to present next steps and guide the process to resolution.
-The land department will be hosting a community workshop and information session to provide will kits and give advice on the estates process under the Indian Act.
+Currently the Lands Department has taken inventory of all known estate’s records by systematically cataloguing outstanding issues we are building capacity to be able to make recommendations and be able to present next steps and guide the process to resolution.
+The Lands Department will be hosting a community workshop and information session to provide will kits and give advice on the estates process under the Indian Act.

 These projects ensure the future of clean and viable water system is protected and maintained on the land.
 Source water protection is vital for the Penticton Indian Band, now and for generation to come.

 A number of specific claims have been prepared in regards to Penticton Indian Band’s interest.
 In the next year the lands department along with Chief and Council will be hosting more community meetings regarding the specific claims process and invite presenters to better understand the consequences and legal strategies.